Doug Brigham & Jim Everett, Co-Presidents

 Owner, Corporate Office Installations

 Mike Garcia, a native Idahoan, is the owner of Corporate Office Installations, which provides office furniture installation, office design, furniture moving, cabling and reupholstery.
 Michael coupled his 20 years of experience with hard work and determination to grow COI into the largest furniture installation business in Idaho.
-He is serving his first term on the C of I Board of Trustees.

 Alan Moore ’74